 The discovery-group-ref element has one attribute - discovery-group-name.
 This attribute points to a discovery-group defined elsewhere.
-For more information about what discovery-groups are and how to configure them, please see Discovery Groups.
+For more information about what discovery-groups are and how to configure them, see Discovery Groups.

-This optional parameter determines whether or not this bridge should support high availability.
-True means it will connect to any available server in a cluster and support failover.
+Optional parameter determines whether this bridge should support high availability.
+Using true will connect to any available server in a cluster and support failover.
 The default value is false.